 RESTORE2TM, RESTORE2TMmini and associated resources and implementation materials

 RESTORE2TM is a physical deterioration and escalation tool for care/nursing homes co-produced by West Hampshire CCG and Wessex Patient Safety Collaborative and based on nationally recognised methodologies including early recognition (Soft Signs), the national early warning score (NEWS2) and structured communications (SBARD).

 RESTORE2TMmini was subsequently developed for care settings preferring to use a "Soft Signs" approach as a pre-diagnostic indicator of concern".

 RESTORE2TM, RESTORE2TMmini and associated resources and implementation materials can be downloaded from the West Hampshire CCG webpage.
 The WHCCG website contains full information about using RESTORE2TM and ordering printed copies of any materials.

 SBAR is an easy to use, structured form of communication that enables information to be transferred accurately between individuals.

 SBARD is not copyrighted and Wessex PSC have developed an open version in Word format to assist Carers wanting either a generic form or a template that they can customise for local use.

 The generic SBARD Communication Tool can be downloaded from the Resources Zone on the right hand side of this webpage.

-If you have any questions about the Wessex Patient Safety Collaborative's Deterioration workstream or any other aspects of the Wessex PSC, please contact us via the link
+If you have any questions about the Wessex Patient Safety Collaborative's Domiciliary Care workstream or any other aspects of the Wessex PSC, please contact us via the link